griverorz/westraining-R/intro-to-R/challenges/challenge02.md

 ### Challenge 2: Data analysis and graphics

-1. Let's calculate the models that we plotted before.
+1. Let's get some more information about the models that we plotted before.

 	a.
 Read in the dataset on tobacco consumption, and estimate the parameters of the lin-log model between tobacco consumption and tax that we plotted before.